Skip to content

 That keeps blank strings in the “not yet validateable” lane until the field is actually satisfied under your chosen emptiness rule.

-@umpire/effect handles the common case.
-If you need finer control — async validation, nested schemas, custom transformations, or custom error formatting — the manual intersection approach in Composing with Validation gives you full flexibility.
+@umpire/effect handles the common case — both sync and effectful.
+If you need finer control — custom transformations, custom error formatting, or patterns the adapter doesn’t cover — the manual approach in Composing with Validation using deriveSchema directly gives you full flexibility.